ChapDaddy65/Vanilla-Exploded/README.md

 ### One Last Thing...
 Well, three things...

 1. **OptiFine** currently does not work for this modpack due to some issues with Fabric not playing well with it (at least for me, your results may vary).
 I have attempted to use **OptiFabric**, but that mod (at the time of this writing) does not have a 1.20+ version released.
-Once OptiFabric updates to 1.20 I will be testing it and adding it to the pack.
+Once OptiFabric updates to 1.20 I will be testing it and inform you when it's stable to run alongside VE.

 2. The **Immersive Portals** Mod likes to sometimes cause issues when you make portals larger than 8x8, so either take care of your portal sizes, or just disable it.
 That might help with any miscellaneous issue you may be having.